cotes2020/jekyll-theme-chirpy/_posts/2021-01-03-enable-google-pv.md

 date: 2021-01-03 18:32:00 -0500
 categories: [cat 01, cat 02]
 tags: [tag 01, tag 02]
+filename: getting-started             # the post filename without date and extension
+lastmod: 2020-04-13 00:38:56 +0800    # the post last modified date
 ---

 > The content of this post applies only to [_Universal Analytics property_](https://support.google.com/analytics/answer/10220206) (UA), not [_Google Analytics 4_](https://support.google.com/analytics/answer/10089681) (GA 4).
 In addition, since [UA is about to be deprecated on Jul 1, 2023](https://support.google.com/analytics/answer/11583528), the Page Views feature of [_Chirpy_][chirpy-homepage] will also be deprecated at that time.